SakshiSalvi21/crime-data-analysis-ontario/README.md

 - **Statistics Canada** for providing the crime data
 - **Conestoga College** for academic support
 - **Scikit-learn, Pandas, and Matplotlib** communities for excellent documentation

 ---

-## 📞 Contact

-For questions or feedback about this project, please:

-- Open an [Issue](../../issues) on GitHub
-- Contact the project team through Conestoga College

----